LaunchCodeEducation/java-web-development/src/chapters/spring-intro/initialize.rst

 Spring in IntelliJ
 ------------------

 #.
-Move the downloaded unzipped folder from your downloads folder into
+Move the downloaded, unzipped folder from your downloads folder into
    another location such as ``LC101`` or your home directory.
 #.
 Start IntelliJ.
 #.
 Select *Import Project* and browse to where you put the downloaded
    project.
+Unzip the project and select to import the top-level folder of the new Spring project.
 #.
-Select *Import project from external model* and pick *Gradle*.
+In the window that follows, select *Import project from external model* and pick *Gradle*.
 Select all other defaults
    as you create the project.

    .. note::